 The 2023 Competition is now open and the winner will be announced in November.

-Books must be nominated from one or more individuals using the AMEWS Book Award Nomination Form 2021 to attest to the quality and potential impact of the particular work on the field of Middle East gender, sexuality, feminist and women’s studies.
+Books must be nominated from one or more individuals using the The AMEWS Book Award Submission Form 2023 to attest to the quality and potential impact of the particular work on the field of Middle East gender, sexuality, feminist, and women’s studies.
 Self-nomination is permitted.
-Copies of the nominated book must also be sent to the individual Award Committee members (3 in total) listed in the nomination form.
+Copies of the nominated book must also be sent to the individual Award Committee members (3 in total) listed below under “Instructions.”
 Works submitted without an accompanying nomination form and book copies will not be considered – both are required.
-The deadline to submit the nomination form and the three copies of each nominated book is June 1, 2021.
-The primary contact for the book award nominations is Nadje Al-Ali at firstname.lastname@example.org.
+The deadline to submit the nomination form and the three copies of each nominated book is June 15, 2023.
+The primary contact for the book award nominations is Rasmieyh Abdelnabi at email@example.com.

 - Books should be solo authored.

 - Books must be non-fiction scholarly monographs based on original research.
 Works that are not eligible include edited collections and compilations, proceedings of symposia, new editions of previously published books, biographies, dictionaries, textbooks, and surveys.